HumanSignal/label-studio/docs/source/templates/generative-chatbot-assessment.md

 meta_description: Template for creating dataset for collection of human preference for RLHF with Label Studio for your machine learning and data science projects.
 ---

+## About Label Studio's Chatbot Assessment Labeling Template

+Looking to get started fine-tuning your own chatbot based off of your company's data?
+This template provides you with a workflow to get started!
+With this data labeling template you can collect human preference data with ease to better assess the quality of chatbot responses.
+This is helpful when adding context-specific details to a chatbot.

-The template provides the worklow to assess the quality of the chatbot responses.
-There are different types of errors you should tackle with to ensure AI safety:
+When evaluating the quality of chatbot responses, there are a few different errors that you should tackle to ensure AI safety but also integrity of the data as well.

+Areas to look out for include:

 - hallucinations
 - misinformation